Pre-eclampsia & High Blood Pressure

 - 24 hour urine collection – to estimate total protein.
 Also checks on each specimen are done to see if its suddenly getting worse (eg. 1+ to 3+ over a day, maybe associated with increasing BP)

 - Blood tests – more guides to the severity of the disease – blood count, kidney & liver function tests.

 - Ultrasound scan – to check on the growth of baby.
 Pre-eclampsia can cause small babies, and it is important to identify this if its present.
 Also we check on the water around the baby (liquor volume).
 If the placenta isn’t working as well as it might, the liquor volume may be reduced.
 A watch on the baby’s movements & breathing can be made to see if its still as active as usual.

 - CTG’s – or monitoring of the baby’s heart with the belt straps and doppler pick-up.
 Usually done once daily.

-By repeating these tests over a few days, your obstetrician can get an idea of how the disease is progressing, if its getting worse or staying the same and plan when delivery might be best.
-Also staying in hospital encourages rest which helps the BP to settle.
+By repeating these tests over a few days, your obstetrician can get an idea of how the disease is progressing, if it is getting worse or staying the same and plan when delivery might be best.
+Also staying in hospital encourages rest, which helps the blood pressure to settle.